 This type of activity challenges your body and often makes your heartrate elevate quickly, but for a much shorter period than LISS.
 HIIT training can help you teach your body to recover faster and even lead to increased performance during your LISS workouts.

 Learn more about HIIT and fat loss below.

 Best ways to reduce belly fat

 Belly (visceral) fat is the most dangerous fat to our health.
-Researchers have found that the biggest dietary culprit when it comes to belly fat is added sugar.1 Specifically, sugar-sweetened drinks (juices, fancy coffee drinks, soda, etc.) play a large role in the accumulation of belly fat.5
+Researchers have found that the most significant dietary culprit when it comes to belly fat is added sugar.
+Specifically, sugar-sweetened drinks (juices, fancy coffee drinks, soda, etc.) play a large role in the accumulation of belly fat.

 Biggest mistakes when trying to lose body fat